Search engine optimization can be a complex process.

 This could include better keyword placement, a more engaging SEO title to increase your CTR, a stronger backlink profile, and more.

 The right actions to take will differ for every page.

 Once you’ve optimized for keywords you’re already ranking for, it’s time to find new ones.

 Look for head keywords with a large amount of search volume (ignore competition for now).

-These keywords typically have the most long tails associated with them.
+These keywords typically have the longest tails associated with them.